 Not only would this make the island more attractive to the tourist diving community, it would also go some way to removing the pressure on the coral reefs at Koh Rang.

 In November 2012, that idea finally came to fruition, as the former USS Lincoln County appeared on the horizon.

 The HTMS Chang, Koh Chang Diving’s first wreck

 Perhaps spurred on by the alarming bleaching of those very corals in the last couple of years, this joint project involving the Thai navy, the National Park and local government saw the requisitioning of said frigate, her renaming to the HTMS Chang and her transportation down the Thailand east coast, until she reached a little used pier here on the island.

-At 100 metres long, with all its rooms and decks, the HTMS Chang is both the largest wreck in Thailand and at the same time, accessible to all level of divers.
-More importantly, she has proved a bubbling and gurgling success, with her iron carcass now teeming with barracuda, grouper, Swedes, Brits, French, Russians and the odd whale shark.
+At 100 metres long, with all its rooms and decks, the HTMS Chang is the largest wreck in Thailand.
+It’s accessible to all level of divers, with her iron carcass now teeming with barracuda, grouper, Swedes, Brits, French, Russians and the odd whale shark

 So as you learn in Thailand and worth remembering the next time you shout and scream at the reception in your resort when not happy with the way things are done here, everything comes to those that wait …even if it is 12 years.

 Most importantly, however, wreck diving stands has proved one of the most succesful ideas in all the Koh Chang activities.